Where to Stay in Prince Edward County: Accommodation & Area Guide

 Although bed and breakfasts do tend to dominate the area’s accommodations, you can also find a number of apartments or “suites”.
 Suites or apartments make for a great base to call your home for a few days while you explore the County.

-Many have kitchens/kitchenettes which allow you to save money and cook some meals yourself – making them a great option for families or for larger groups.
+Many have kitchens/kitchenettes that allow you to save money and cook some meals yourself – making them a great option for families or larger groups.

 Inns in Prince Edward County

-As we stated above, there are a number of Inns in Prince Edward County.
+As we stated above, there are also some Inns in Prince Edward County.
 Inns are different from bed and breakfasts in the sense that they usually have more rooms and offer food (like lunch and dinner).

 However, this rule isn’t perfect – and you’ll find cozy accommodations with other amenities that call themselves inns, too!